- Relation to REST API

 - Aliasing and deprecating mutations.

-- Marking schema items as Alpha.
+- Marking schema items as experiments.

 - How to filter Kibana for queries that used deprecated fields.